Sovereign wealth fund: Early sovereign wealth funds

 Sovereign wealth funds have existed for more than a century, but the number has increased dramatically since 2000.
 The first SWFs were non-federal U.S. state funds established in the mid-19th century to fund specific public services.
 The state of Texas was the first to establish such a scheme, to fund public education.
 The Permanent School Fund (PSF) was created in 1854 to benefit primary and secondary schools, with the Permanent University Fund (PUF) following in 1876 to benefit universities.
 The PUF was endowed with public lands, the ownership of which the state retained by terms of the 1845 annexation treaty between the Republic of Texas and the United States.
 While the PSF was first funded by an appropriation from the state legislature, it also received public lands at the same time that the PUF was created.

 The SWFs of the Gulf Cooperation Council states are among the oldest and largest SWFs.
 The first SWF established for a sovereign state is the Kuwait Investment Authority, a commodity SWF created in 1953 from oil revenues before Kuwait gained independence from the United Kingdom.
 As of July 2023, Kuwait's Sovereign Wealth Fund, or locally known as Ajyal Fund, is worth $853 billion.

 Another early registered SWF is the Revenue Equalization Reserve Fund of Kiribati.
-Since its creation in 1956, when the British administration of the Gilbert Islands in Micronesia put a levy on the export of phosphates used in fertilizer, the fund has grown to $520 million.
+Since its creation in 1956, when the British administration of the Gilbert Islands in Micronesia put a levy on the export of phosphates used in fertilizer, the fund has grown to over $1.5 billion.